An installation of woven nests

 There is fragility and loss that resonates from these empty nests, but also strength and mystery.
 The audience is invited to walk into The Village and become entangled in the threads of other people’s stories.

-Stefanie started weaving nests on returning from a community arts project in Northern Queensland and has continued to explore this form for the last 5 years.
-Most of the nests are woven as a closed shape, creating a container that is secure and safe, protected from the elements – a nurturing space.
-The form resonates with the notions of migration and hope, home and nurture and therefore loss, fragility and a desire for safety.
+I started weaving nests on returning from a community arts project in Northern Queensland and have continued to explore this form.
+Most of the nests are woven into a closed shape, creating a secure and safe container that is protected from the elements – a nurturing space.
+The form resonates with notions of migration and hope, home and nurture, and therefore loss, fragility, and a desire for safety.

 The Village follows Forest, an installation in Synergy Gallery in 2013.
-Nests that hung as individual pieces amongst a forest of paper, in 2013, are hung together as a Village.
+Nests that hung as individual pieces among a forest of paper in 2013 are now hung together as a Village.
 More nests have been woven, new materials have been added, the story continues…

-And Dean Lombard for helping with the flier design and carrying the shipping rope up the stairs!
+And a special thanks to Dean Lombard for helping with the flier design and carrying the shipping rope up the stairs!

 Such beautiful fragile little homes hanging on threads of existence ready to become a safe and warm home.